Who are the best equity release companies?

 Once you’ve read our reviews, why not see how much cash you could unlock from your home with our easy to use equity release calculator.
 It’s completely free and there’s no obligation to proceed.

-Always seek professional advice, but please be aware that some advisers only look at schemes from one or two providers, who may not offer the right product for your situation.
-For this reason, we recommend speaking to an independent adviser who looks at the whole market, like Age partnership.
-For impartial and independent advice on releasing equity from your home, call 0800 368 8466 to speak to a specialist adviser.
+Always seek professional advice, but please be aware that some advisers only look at plans from one or two providers, who may not offer the right product for your situation.
+For this reason, it could be worth speaking to an adviser who looks at a wide range of companies, like Age partnership.
+For advice on releasing equity from your home, call 0800 368 8466 to speak to a specialist adviser.

 And finally, before reaching a decision, please investigate alternatives to equity release, make sure you understand exactly what you will be committing to and discuss your plans with your family.